forward-market-design/flow-trading-service/ftauction/README.md

 ## Installation

-To install, simply run `cargo install ftsolve`.
+To install, simply run `cargo install ftauction`.
-To build from source, `cargo build --release --bin ftsolve`.
+To build from source, `cargo build --release --bin ftauction`.

-Execute `ftsolve --help` to see options.
+Execute `ftauction --help` to see options.